-Financially stressed producers have the lowest total receipts and the lowest percentage of crop receipts.
-With an average of \$397,500 in total receipts, the stressed group has approximately \$178,500 fewer receipts than the overall average.
-Stressed producers earn approximately 10% of their receipts from livestock production which is similar to all farms and ranches.
-However, with respect to the "other" receipts category, both successful and stable producers earn 1.94% and 2.86%, respectively, while the stressed producers earn a higher proportion of receipts at 4.5% (Figure 6).
-Crops account for 67.5% of total receipts.
+With an average of \$323,640 in total receipts, the stressed group has approximately \$263,400 fewer receipts than the overall average.
+Stressed producers earn approximately 13% of their receipts from livestock production.
+Crops and related receipts account for 82% of total receipts.

 Table 2 describes the average investment and debt structure of all farms and ranches and compares the structure of the three groups.
 Real estate value per acre describes the level of investment in long-term assets such as land, barns, and houses.
-The level of investment is measured by the dollar value of assets per productive acre, so it does not indicate the value of land per acre.
+The level of investment is measured by the dollar value of assets per productive acre, so it reflects more than the value of land per acre.
 For example, a low value could indicate the land itself has a low value, or it could mean the producer leases most of the productive land, or both.
 A producer that leased all land and had no real estate assets would have a zero real estate value per acre.
-On average, FARM Assistance participants have \$399 invested in real estate assets per productive acre.
+On average, FARM Assistance participants have \$439 invested in real estate assets per productive acre.
 The successful producers have a significantly lower real estate investment.
-At \$110 per acre, their investment is less than one-third of the overall average and the stable producers, and one-sixth that of the stressed producers.
+At \$119 per acre, their investment is roughly one-quarter of the overall average.
+Stressed producers have the largest investment in real estate with \$819 per productive acre.

-Similarly, the machinery value per acre measures the extent of an individual's investment in equipment per productive acre.
+Similarly, the machinery value

+per acre measures the extent of an individual's investment in equipment per productive acre.
 Lower values are common for livestock producers as well as crop producers that hire custom work instead of owning the equipment.
-The average producer owns \$181 in equipment and machinery per acre.
-By comparison, successful producers have a below-average level of machinery investment, while the stable producers have levels similar to the average, and the stressed producers have the most money tied up in equipment.
+The average producer owns \$182 in equipment and machinery per acre.
+By comparison, both successful and stable producers have a slightly below-average level of machinery investment, while the stressed producers have the most money tied up in equipment.

 It is also convenient to compare the relative debt structure on a per productive acre basis.
-The long-term debt per acre for the average producer is \$132 per acre.
-Another way to look at this measure is that every productive acre in the operation is carrying \$132 in debt and associated debt payments.
-As a simple example, the annual payment for a \$100 debt with 8% interest and 15 years remaining would be about \$11.00 per year.
+The long-term debt per acre for the average producer is \$129 per acre.
+Another way to look at this measure is that every productive acre in the operation is carrying \$129 in debt and associated debt payments.
+As a simple example. the annual payment for a \$100 debt with 8% interest and 15 years remaining would be about \$11.00 per year.
 As was the case for the long-term asset investment in real estate, the long-term debt per acre gets progressively lower as the level of success increases.
-The 66 financially successful producers have an average \$77 in long-term debt for every productive acre in their operation.
-Intermediate-term debt most commonly includes three to seven year term debt for machinery. equipment, and breeding livestock.
+The 59 financially successful producers have an average \$66 in long-term debt for every productive acre in their operation.